api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 non-applicable.
 This may include searchers' complaints about RPC connections or similar off-chain problems.

-To open a dispute, head out to the
+To open a dispute, head to the
 [OEV Discord channel](https://discord.com/channels/758003776174030948/1062909222347603989)
 and create a post with the description of the dispute.

 ## Example

-One can refer the the
+One can refer to the
 [OEV v1 Compound example bot](https://github.com/api3dao/oev-v1-compound-bot)
 and inspect the
 [changes](https://github.com/api3dao/oev-v1-compound-bot/compare/mev-with-signed-apis...oev)